 Using the Outdoors as a Teaching Resource

 A growing body of research points to the importance of outdoor time for students during the school day.
-Is there a group of K-6 educators in your district interested in venturing outside for an initial 3-hr session that focuses on using outdoor spaces as a teaching resource for any subject.
+Is there a group of K-6 educators in your district interested in venturing outside for an initial 3-hr session that focuses on using outdoor spaces as a teaching resource for any subject?
 This initial introduction will set the stage, then, for a teacher-led Professional Learning Community (PLC) to support getting all children outdoors.
-Four Winds staff will provide 2 hours of coaching, relevant readings, and resources for the teacher-led PLC.
+Four Winds staff will provide 2 hours of coaching, relevant readings, and resources for your teacher-led PLC.
 Contact info@fwni.org for more information about these workshops!

 Teacher-developed Linkages instructional units – – examples